What is Pediatric Anaphylaxis?

 Your doctor also may test your child for:

-Blood tests for tryptase or histamine might be helpful in diagnosing anaphylaxis due to insect stings or medications.
-These tests have only limited use if the cause is food.
+Blood tests for tryptase might be helpful in diagnosing anaphylaxis due to insect stings or medications.
+This test has only limited use if the cause is food.

 Treatment for anaphylaxis begins at home with the parent.
 An anaphylactic reaction is an emergency situation that requires immediate medical attention.
 Waste no time.
 Call 911.